 By Angela Rose for Hcareers.com

 Your resume may be sparkling, but one negative reference can immediately tarnish your employability in the eyes of a hiring manager.
-While references are more likely to be checked for professional and technical positions than for skilled-labor, part-time or temporary positions, no one is safe.
+While references are more likely to be checked for professional and technical positions than for skilled-labor, part-time, or temporary positions, no one is safe.
 A Society for Human Resource Management (SHRM) survey revealed that more than 80 percent of human resources professionals check employment references for most candidates.

 If you want to maximize your chances of employment, put some thought into the individuals that you are selecting as references.
-Check in with them beforehand and screen out anyone who is less than a raving fan.
+Check with them beforehand and screen out anyone who is less than a raving fan.

 It is common for potential employers to request three professional references.
 If you’re employed, it’s expected that you will include your supervisor or manager as one of your professional references.
-However, it’s perfectly acceptable to tell your potential new employer that you’re keeping your job search confidential and ask that they not call your current boss until you have a chance to speak to him first.
-Other individuals who may serve as professional references include co-workers, clients and vendors with whom you worked.
+However, it’s perfectly acceptable to tell your potential new employer that you’re keeping your job search confidential and ask that they not call your current boss until you have a chance to speak to him or her first.
+Other individuals who may serve as professional references include co-workers, clients, and vendors with whom you worked.
 If you were employed in a management position, you could even include one of your direct reports.

-You will need to provide the name, job title, company, address, phone number, and e-mail (if you have it) for each professional reference.
+You will need to provide the name, job title, company, address, phone number, and email (if you have it) for each professional reference.
 It is also helpful to describe their relationship to you.

 Potential employers may request three personal references in addition to the professional references.
-Personal references may be especially important for individuals with a limited or non-existent employment history.
-Potential personal reference sources include teachers, professors, guidance counselors, academic advisors, coaches and leaders of organizations to which you’ve belonged.
+Personal references may be especially important for individuals with a limited or nonexistent employment history.
+Potential personal reference sources include teachers, professors, guidance counselors, academic advisors, coaches, and leaders of organizations to which you’ve belonged.
 Don’t list friends or family within your personal references.
 Their insight will be viewed as less valuable.